-- SAT score of 1000 or above achieved within five years of the date of application to Concorde. - ACT score of 19 or above achieved within five years of the date of application to Concorde. - Official proof of successfully passing the Wonderlic SLE at the current required score. - All core applicants and reentry students are exempt from Wonderlic SLE testing if they can provide a copy or unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.
+- SAT score of 1000 or above achieved within five years of the date of application to Concorde. - ACT score of 19 or above achieved within five years of the date of application to Concorde. - Official proof of successfully passing the Wonderlic SLE at the current required score. - All core and clinical applicants and reentry students are exempt from Wonderlic SLE testing if they can provide a copy of unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.
+Applicants for clinical programs must still take and pass the HESI for their program if they are using a waiver for the Wonderlic SLE.

-The HESI A2 requirement may be waived:
+The HESI A requirement may be waived:

-- The student is applying to a program for which the HESI A2 is not required for waitlist rankings. - The student provides a copy or unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.
+- The student is applying to a program for which the HESI A is not required for waitlist rankings. - The student provides a copy of unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.

-- Applicants with an approved HESI A2 waiver must still take the Wonderlic SLE and meet the minimum score. - The applicant achieves a Wonderlic SLE score of 20 or higher for Respiratory Therapy, Surgical Technologist or Occupational Therapy Assistant; or 21 or higher for Physical Therapist Assistant.
+Applicants with an approved HESI A waiver must still take the Wonderlic SLE and meet the minimum score.

+• The applicant achieves a Wonderlic SLE score of 20 or higher for Respiratory Therapy, Surgical Technologist; or 21 or higher for Physical Therapist Assistant.